-- All component software (XML parsers, generators, validators, enabled applications, servers, databases, operating systems), and other software acquired or used by federal activities SHALL be fully compliant with all W3C XML technical reports holding recommended status when such reports exist. - Proprietary extensions to W3C Technical Reports: - MUST NOT be employed in any software or XML document (instance, schema, stylesheet) that will be shared publicly with activities outside a particular development environment. - SHOULD only be employed locally (within a homogeneous development environment) after careful evaluation of possible impacts on cross-platform interoperability, and dependency on software from a single vendor.
-This decision MUST only be made by government program managers.
+- ◆ All software and software components (XML parsers, generators, validators, enabled applications, servers, databases, operating systems), and other software acquired or used by federal activities SHALL be fully compliant with all W3C XML technical specifications holding final recommendation status and with final specifications produced by accredited standards bodies. - Proprietary extensions to W3C Technical Specifications or other specifications by accredited standards bodies: - ➤ MUST NOT be employed in any software or XML document (instance, schema, stylesheet) that will be shared publicly with activities outside a particular development environment. - ➤ SHOULD NOT be used unless (a) they are compliant with the accessibility requirements of Section 508, and (b) they are compliant with the Federal Records Act with respect to the long-term management, preservation, and use of the records created and/or received by the system.
+Any decisions to the contrary MUST only be made by government program managers4. - ➤ Government program managers MUST have the final say in the decision to employ such extensions, even when doing so inside a single system's boundaries or within a homogeneous development environment.
+When making such a decision, government program managers will be guided by potential impacts on interoperability, not only by current information exchange instances, but by potential information exchange instances as well.